BrutPitt/imGuIZMO.quat/basic_examples/cube_OpenGL/readme.md

 `CMakeLists.txt` file is provided to build the examples

-From command (where is `CMakeLists.txt`) line type:
+From command line (where is `CMakeLists.txt`)  type:
 - `mkdir build` ==> create a directory where to build
 - `cd build` ==> go to in it

-Then execute CMake depending on your setting (devel packages installed):
+Then execute CMake depending on your settings (devel packages installed).
+For example, use:
 - `cmake -G Ninja ..` ==> to build with **ninja** and GLFW framework
 - `cmake -G "Unix Makefiles"" ..` ==> to build with **make** and GLFW framework
 - `cmake -DUSE_SDL3=ON -G Ninja ..` ==> to build with **ninja** and SDL3 framework

-And now type
+And now run the command:
-`ninja` or `make -j` or run the *building system* chosed to build examples
+`ninja` or `make -j` or the *building system* chosed to build examples

-**currently tested in Linux, but it should also work in Windows and/or MacOS... it will be tested soon on both
+**obviously is necessary to have GLFW | SDL2 (devel package) installed: one is enaugh* **currently tested in Linux, but it should also work in Windows and/or MacOS... it will be tested soon on both*